 Modern adaptation: Be careful not boil the milk.
 The beaten eggs can be slowly added to the milk mixture in the double boiler, stirring constantly as directed in the original recipe, until they are well blended.
 To give the pudding a bolder flavor add 1/4 teaspoon ginger, 1/4 teaspoon cinnamon, and 1/4 nutmeg with the vanilla.
 The pudding can also be poured into ramekins and served with whipped cream, cinnamon, or nutmeg on top, as suggested in the original historic recipe.

-My former spouse used to bring home rice pudding from the refrigerated section at the supermarket.
+My ex husband used to bring home rice pudding from the refrigerated section at the supermarket.
 He said it reminded him of his grandmother’s rice pudding.
 I’d never had rice pudding before, and it reminded me of my grandmother’s homemade tapioca pudding.
 Funny how certain foods bring back happy childhood memories.

 Fast forward a few years.
-I’m testing some of the recipes for the Rosie’s Riveting Recipes historic cookbook, and while this recipe was easy to prepare and uses ingredients found in most pantries, it had a very different texture from the premade supermarket rice pudding, creating a delicious yet totally different experience.
+I’m testing some recipes for the Rosie’s Riveting Recipes historic cookbook.
+This rice pudding recipe was easy to prepare and used ingredients found in most pantries.
+However, it had a very different texture from the premade supermarket rice pudding, which created a delicious yet totally different experience.
 Puddings have variations, and it’s nice to try something different.